latoyadsimon/html2React/README.md

+# My Notes:

+I have completed the assignment.
+These are the instructions we were given.

 # Refactor this HTML to React

 !WARNING!: There will be alot of copying and pasting on this one.
 That's ok!